MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/fail-to-mount-azure-disk-volume.md

 ### Cause: Disk and node hosting pod are in different zones

 In AKS, the default and other built-in StorageClasses for Azure disks use [locally redundant storage (LRS)](/azure/storage/common/storage-redundancy#locally-redundant-storage).
 These disks are deployed in [availability zones](/azure/aks/availability-zones).
-If you use the node pool in AKS with availability zones, and the pod is scheduled on a node that's in another availability zone than the disk, you may get this error.
+If you use the node pool in AKS with availability zones, and the pod is scheduled on a node that's in another availability zone different from the disk, you may get this error.

 To resolve this error, use one of the following solutions: